anup-a/svgwave/README.md

-# 🌊 [SVG Wave](www.svgwave.in) - A tiny SVG wave generator -
+# 🌊 [SVG Wave](www.svgwave.in) - A tiny, customizable gradient SVG wave generator

 ![](./svgwavecover.png)

 ----

-SVG Wave is a **tiny, free and beautiful SVG waves generator** for your UI or website desgin.
+SVG Wave is a **tiny, free and beautiful gradient SVG waves generator** for your UI or website desgin.
 It offers dead simple UI to customize, and style your waves based on your theme specifications.

 SVG Wave is a tiny UI tool built with **Preact, tailwind and bundled with Webpack**. ⚛

 ---

+### Updated ! - New Gradient Wave Support 🌈

 ### Features